 If you are self-employed

 Support is available for people who are employed to help you keep your job or financial assistance if you are ill or self-isolating.

 Financial support packages are available to businesses.
-Find more information and how to apply: coronavirus (COVID-19) support for businesses.
+Find more information and how to apply: Coronavirus support for your business.

 Discretionary Assistance Fund

 You may be eligible for a grant to help pay for essential costs such as food, gas, electricity, clothing or emergency travel if you are experiencing extreme financial hardship.

 You must ensure that your vehicle remains safe and roadworthy.
 You can be prosecuted for driving an unsafe vehicle.